sirpaulmcd/sirpaulmcd.github.io/_drafts/data-structures.md

 </p>

 Graphs have many [applications](https://www.geeksforgeeks.org/applications-of-graph-data-structure/).
 They are particular useful for relating data in a web-like formation.
 For example, web pages in the World Wide Web or users in a social media site.
 For more information, see the [GeeksForGeeks documentation](https://www.geeksforgeeks.org/graph-data-structure-and-algorithms/) or the [mycodeschool video tutorials](https://www.youtube.com/watch?v=gXgEDyodOJU&list=PL2_aWCzGMAwI3W_JlcBbtYTwiQSsOTa6P&index=38).

+My example implementations of a graph can be found [here]().

+Graph Time Complexity:
+- ?